 What cost-effectiveness model app is?

-Digital health outcomes is featuring cost-effectiveness model app delivered as iPad or web tool for engagement with healthcare payers and providers.
-It allows to apply custom user inputs and generate decision-maker specific results.
-These modelling apps also allow to conduct uncertainty analysis by running one-way sensitivity analysis or probabilistic sensitivity analysis (Monte-Carlo simulation).
+Digital health outcomes is featuring interactive cost-effectiveness model app delivered as iPad or web tool for engagement with healthcare payers and providers.
+It allows to apply custom user inputs, generate decision-maker’ specific results and PDF report with all references and assumptions.
+This health economics modelling app also allow to conduct uncertainty analysis by running one-way sensitivity analysis or probabilistic sensitivity analysis (Monte-Carlo simulation) on the cloud server.

 How cost-effectiveness model app is delivered?

-Where can I find example of a cost-effectiveness model app?
+Where can I find examples of a cost-effectiveness model app?

-You can find example of cost-effectiveness model app at our dedicated cost-effectiveness model app page describing it’s features.
-Alternatively you can explore an online cost-effectiveness model or reach out to firstname.lastname@example.org to learn more.
+Example of interactive cost-effectiveness model app at our dedicated cost-effectiveness model app page describing it’s features.
+Alternatively you can explore a public example of online cost-effectiveness model or reach out to email@example.com to request a demo and learn more.

 Best wishes and Happy New Year!

 Digital Health Outcomes Team